Statements

 and satisfy

-statements are already inconsistent or if a solidity
+already inconsistent or if a Solidity function always reverts, the rule will

 If the rule contains multiple satisfy